domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 To figure out what to write, ask yourself: What is the one book that you most badly wish to read? --Courtesy of AML

 Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time. --Winston S. Churchill, Former British Prime Minister

+When you see a good move, look for a better one. --Emanuel Lasker, German Chess Player

+He who fights with monsters should look to it that he himself does not become a monster.
+And if you gaze long into an abyss, the abyss also gazes into you. --Friedrich Nietzsche, Philosopher